loverajoel/theproductindex/docs/measuring-product-success.md

 image: https://images.unsplash.com/photo-1543286386-2e659306cd6c?fit=crop&w=300&q=80
 ---

-There is a close relationship between building a great product and measuring the success of the product.
-That is why is a hotly debated topic.
+There is a close relationship between building a great product and measuring the success of that product.

 After product launch, the learning opportunities grow.
 User research techniques expand from initial qualitative methods only, to adding quantitative methods as well.
 As a Product Manager with an existing customer base now, you can start using analytics to model and measure your product.

 Most companies struggle to define their key metrics.
 They have a massive amount of data with no methods for turning that data into insights.

 Determine which metrics and measurements are right for your product is challenging.
-They will guide your team's efforts so you should choose them wisely.
+However, they will guide your team's efforts so you should choose them wisely.

-Product Managers need to establish the expected outcome first.
-Then, set the actionable, measurable and time-bound metrics that measure that outcome.
+Product Managers need to establish the expected *outcome* first.
+Then, set the actionable and time-bound metrics that will measure that outcome.

 {::options parse_block_html="true" /}
 <div class="table-of-content">